jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 }
 ```

+Let's expand this even a bit further.

-Now, imaging being able to apply **any media query** as a function.
-Something possible via custom media, a feature we are still waiting for browsers to prioritize.
+Imagine being able to apply **any media query** as a function.
+Something like this could be possible by combining **custom media** with this syntax.

-You could declare a custom media query, and then use it at rule level through a method, let's call it `apply-custom-media` for now.
+Let's call this hypothetical new feature `apply-custom-media` for now.

 ```css
 @custom-media --big-devices (min-width: 640px);